phaze-the-dumb/streamToolsDesktop/README.md

 # How do i add the displays to obs?

 1. Click on the widgets tab on the app
-2. Copy the widget you want
+2. Copy the widget url you want
 3. Add it in obs as a browser source!

 # Known Bugs